 Schedule of the project

-Highlight of the year are the one-week visits of the partner groups to “their” schools after the summer holidays.
+Highlight of the year are the one-week visits of the partner groups to “their” schools in spring.
 During the other time, the participating youth deal with the topics of climate change and climate justice in their classes and groups.

 The main constituting elements of the project are: